 Support the revision of all Williamson County codes and regulations to modernize and simplify.

-Work closely with municipalities county-wide to support their Urban Growth Boundaries (UGB).
+Become a partner with municipalities county-wide on their Urban Growth Boundaries (UGB).

 Properly fund our public schools and hold the system accountable to being good stewards of their budgets.